BartzCyril/Bank-API/README.md

 # Project #10 - Argent Bank API

-This codebase contains the code needed to run the backend for Argent Bank.
+This codebase contains the code needed to run the frontend and the backend for Argent Bank.

 ## Getting Started